 Airport transit visa

-Airport transit visas allow the holder to transit through the international zone of a French airport with no access to the Schengen space, before flying on to the final destination.
+Airport transit visas allow the holder to transit through the international zone of a French airport with no access to the Schengen Area, before flying on to the final destination.

-If you are a national from one of the countries listed below, AND you are not resident in the UK, i.e. holder of a ’C-Visit’ visa or of a British visa valid for 6 months or less.
+If you are a national from one of the countries listed below AND if you are not a resident in the United Kingdom, i.e. if you hold a ’C-Visit’ visa or a British visa valid for 6 months or less.

 |Burkina Faso||Guinea Bissau||Pakistan|